MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 While QnA Maker already has their own internal list of common pre-trained synonyms in several languages, many companies can still benefit from having additional synonyms.

-Alterations can also help improve the quality of your KB while reducing the time needed to train it.
+Alterations can also help improve the quality of your KB while reducing the number of question/answer pairs as well as the time needed to train it.

 > [!TIP]
 >